cmaureir/progra-alma/lectures/week8/lecture31.rst

 ALMA Control Subsystem
 =======================

-The ALMA Control Sybsystem is all the refering to the software used to operate devices, like frontend_ devices, backend_ devices, and antennas.
+The ALMA Control Subsystem is all the referring to the software used to operate devices, like frontend_ devices, backend_ devices, and antennas.